Preparations for Lori Vallow and Chad Daybell trial at Ada County Courthouse in Boise

 However, the case is still part of that Fremont County jurisdiction.
 So the Ada County Courthouse is essentially providing them the space and facilities, as well as local Ada County jurors to try the case.

-“So at this point, we're working closely with Judge Boyce and his staff to ensure they have what they need for them to be able to try the case here,” said Steve Hippler, the administrative district judge for the fourth district in Ada County.
+“So at this point, we're working closely with Judge Boyce and his staff to ensure they have what they need for them to be able to try the case here,” said Steve Hippler, the administrative district judge for the Fourth Judicial District, which includes Ada County.

 Hippler said while the trial is months away, preparations are already underway.